ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Acknowledgments

 \section{Acknowledgments}

 MX Rodr\'iguez-\'Alvarez was funded by project MTM2017-82379-R (AEI/FEDER, UE), by the Basque Government through the BERC 2018-2021 program and Elkartek project 3KIA (KK-2020/00049), and by the Spanish Ministry of Science, Innovation, and Universities (BCAM Severo Ochoa accreditation SEV-2017-0718).
-The work of V In\'acio was partially supported by FCT (Funda\c c\~ao para a Ci\^encia e a Tecnologia, Portugal), through the projects PTDC/MAT-STA/28649/2017 and UID/MAT/00006/2020.

 \begin{appendix}